 Birth Facilities

-We have facilities for continuous monitoring of your baby, including Telemetry (internal link), a wireless monitoring system that allows you to move around while your baby is being monitored.
+We have facilities for continuous monitoring of your baby, including telemetry, a wireless monitoring system that allows you to move around while your baby is being monitored.

-We also have two theatres – these are used for caesareans, as well as some assisted deliveries (internal link).
+We also have two theatres – these are used for caesareans, as well as some assisted deliveries.

-We have a separate small ward for women who have come in for an elective caesarean (internal link) and we aim to make this process as relaxed and smooth as possible.
-Women who need an emergency caesarean (internal link) will usually wait in the labour ward until they are ready for theatre.
+We have a separate small ward for women who have come in for an elective caesarean and we aim to make this process as relaxed and smooth as possible.
+Women who need an emergency caesarean will usually wait in the labour ward until they are ready for theatre.

 More about the Labour Ward